4 Tips for Building Maintenance Services Companies Who Want to Sell More

 Basically, the sum of all your interactions with a customer (from booking an appointment to receiving payment) can be an individual customer journey.
 Putting them all together is how you end up with the overall customer experience.
 Naturally, your aim is to have positive customer experiences that help you sell more services in the future and net you repeat business.

-Another great tip for building maintenance service contractors is to get used to using a customer journeys map (like the one we delve deeper into here).
-This can help you demonstrate to potential customers—whether in a proposal, or in a face-to-face meeting— that you understand every single phase they go through.
+Another great tip for building maintenance service contractors is to get used to using a customer journey map (like the one we delve deeper into here).
+This can help you demonstrate to potential customers—whether in a proposal, or in a face-to-face meeting—that you understand every single phase they go through.
 Not only that, but you can also indicate that you’re ready to go above and beyond to make it as easy as possible for them to do their own job, uninterrupted.

 To be understood, especially when it comes to details, is what every person wants, regardless of the situation.
 Imagine the impact you could have if you told a building manager that you understand perfectly well how time-consuming it is to receive, record, and pay hundreds of small invoices for each job?